NC Space Grant/ LORD Corporation Internship Program

 Application system open through November 4, 2016 for Summer 2017 opportunities

 The NC Space Grant has partnered with LORD Corporation to establish a summer internship program to give students real-world experiences in a cutting-edge industrial setting.

 LORD Corporation is a worldwide leader in adhesives and coatings, vibration and motion control, and magnetically responsive technologies.
 Operating from world headquarters in Cary, NC, LORD Corporation has 17 manufacturing facilities in nine countries and 90 strategically located sales and support centers worldwide.

-The NC Space Grant/LORD Corporation Summer Internship Program will provide support for up to 13 undergraduate or graduate students (pursuing degrees in STEM disciplines) to participate in a 10-week internship at LORD Corporation's world headquarters campus in Cary.
+The NC Space Grant/LORD Corporation Summer Internship Program will provide support for 2-6 undergraduate or graduate students (pursuing degrees in STEM disciplines) to participate in a 10-week internship at LORD Corporation's world headquarters campus in Cary.

 Selected students will be assigned to a research project that best fits their educational experience.
 Each project will offer the student the opportunity to enagtge in hands-on research under the supervision of a professional mentor.

 For a complete list of summer 2017 internship projects, click HERE.